The Strategic Perceptron: Introduction

-The contributions of the paper are as following: \begin{itemize} \item[-] We show that the original Perceptron algorithm fails to learn a linear classifier when individuals can manipulate their attributes even when a perfect classifier under manipulation exists.
-See Example~\ref{ex:perceptron_L2_fails}. \item[-] We give an online learning algorithm robust to manipulation that finds a linear classifier in a bounded number of mistakes with the knowledge of costs.
-The number of mistakes is not much larger than the standard Perceptron bound in the non-strategic case, see Theorems~\ref{thm:num_updates} and~\ref{thm:num-updates-mutiple-direction-manipulation}. \item[-] We generalize our algorithm to the setting with unknown costs and provide an efficient algorithm with bounded number of mistakes in that setting.
-See Theorem~\ref{thm:l2-unknown-cost}. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item[-] We give an online learning algorithm robust to manipulation that finds a linear classifier in a bounded number of mistakes with the knowledge of costs.
+The number of mistakes is not much larger than the standard Perceptron bound in the non-strategic case {for $\ell_2$ costs and is reasonably bounded in other settings as well}, see \Cref{thm:num_updates,thm:num-updates-mutiple-direction-manipulation,thm:bias}. \item[-] {We give an online learning algorithm that generalizes the previous algorithm to unknown costs with a bounded number of mistakes.
+See \Cref{thm:l2-unknown-cost}.} \item[-] {We generalize the algorithm for known $\ell_2$ costs to the case of heterogeneous agents whose utility functions differ by a limited amount and give an online learning algorithm with bounded number of mistakes.
+See \Cref{cor:different_cost}}. \end{itemize}